 The Master of Laws (LLM) in Business Law is a post-JD master's degree program tailored for attorneys seeking to develop or sharpen a special expertise in transactional law and compliance.
 You'll learn the practical skills for advising corporate clients on best practices across a wide range of industries.
-Should you choose to focus in compliance, through our accredited program you will be eligible to recieve a Certificate in Compliance, enabling you to sit for compliance industry examinations.
+Should you choose to focus in compliance, through our accredited program you will be eligible to receive a Certificate in Compliance, enabling you to sit for compliance industry examinations.

 Our commitment to you

 Upon graduation with a LLM in Business Law, you will possess the following knowledge, skills, and professional values:

 You will be able to describe the various laws and regulations that impact the highly regulated business world across a variety of industries.